pyrddlgym-project/pyRDDLGym-rl/README.md

 This repository provides wrappers for deep reinforcement learning algorithms (i.e. Stable Baselines 3 and RLlib) to work with pyRDDLGym.

+> [!NOTE]
+> If your environment has differentiable dynamics and a differentiable reward, try the gradient-based [JAX planner](https://github.com/pyrddlgym-project/pyRDDLGym-jax).

 ## Contents

 - [Installation](#installation)